CSCI310-Group29/TrojanCheckIn-Group29/README.md

 ## Running the Project

+Uncompress the assignment zip file, and then uncompress the project zip file.
+In android studio, import the project folder by "open an existing project" in Android Studio.

 #### Set up Android Emulator
 You should have the included Android emulator.
 Ensure that the webcam is enabled in order to scan QR codes.
 - In Android Studio, go to the "Tools" tab